JetBrains/guide/site/javascript/tips/css-docs/index.md

 screenshot: ./tip.png
 ---

 Want to know more about a CSS property?
-Hover over it or press _F1_ / _Ctrl+Q_ to see its description from MDN, information about its values, and which browsers support this property.
+Hover over it or press <kbd>F1</kbd> (macOS) / <kbd>Ctrl+Q</kbd> (Windows/Linux) to see its description from MDN, information about its values, and which browsers support this property.